Sepultura: 40th anniversary, farewell tour and The Cloud of Unknowing (2023–present)

 In August 2023, Kisser revealed that Sepultura would celebrate its 40th anniversary in 2024 with a "special tour" that would not include Max and Igor Cavalera, as well as a live album.

-On December 8, 2023, Sepultura announced that they would embark on a farewell tour in 2024 in celebration of their 40th anniversary.
-It was set to run for 18 months, but Kisser has since stated that the tour will end around late 2026.
+On December 8, 2023, Sepultura announced that they would embark on a farewell tour in 2024 in celebration of their 40th anniversary, titled Celebrating Life Through Death.
+It was set to run for 18 months, though Kisser later stated that the tour would end around late 2026.
 When asked about the band "departing via a conscious and planned death on this farewell tour", Kisser explained, "There were a few factors, including the fortieth anniversary.
 Surviving the pandemic gave us new perspective, and then two years ago my wife passed away from cancer.
 It made me realise that dying can bring new possibilities for life.
 Live in the present, there might not be a tomorrow."
 The first show of the tour took place at the Arena Hall in Belo Horizonte on March 1, 2024.

-Kisser has said that he would be open to reuniting with former members of the band (particularly the Cavalera brothers) for one final show.
+Kisser has said that he would be open to reuniting with former members of the band (including the Cavalera brothers) for one final show.
 Although initially open to reuniting with Sepultura, Max Cavalera ruled out the possibility in a July 2024 interview with Metal Injection, explaining, "The more the time passes by, the more I feel that I don't need to [reunite with Sepultura].
 Like I said, the real reunion is between myself and Igor, and I did that.
 It's pure magic and amazing what we're doing right now.
 You kind of have to realise if we end up doing a Sepultura reunion, it's almost like we can't go back to the Cavalera thing, you know?
 It won't really make sense."

-Three days before the farewell tour began, it was announced that Casagrande quit the band on February 6, 2024, to join "another project", later revealed to be Slipknot.
+Three days before the farewell tour began, it was announced that Casagrande had quit the band on February 6, 2024, to join "another project", later revealed to be Slipknot.
 He later stated that one of the reasons he left Sepultura was because he "didn't want to stop playing drums at the age of 33."
 Casagrande was replaced by former Suicidal Tendencies drummer Greyson Nekrutman.